where every student experiences the power of EIS

 Increased student resilience, purpose, and long-term motivation

-It is a classroom transformation philosophy built around consistent habits, intentional relationships, and restorative learning experiences.
-The Emotionally Inclusive Classroom™ offers educators a path toward building not just better classrooms but emotionally empowered human beings.
+It is a classroom transformation approach built on consistent habits, intentional relationships, and meaningful learning experiences—helping educators create environments where students don’t just succeed, but grow into emotionally empowered individuals.

 “Dr. Dinkins has proven to be an invaluable resource for me and my school community.”